Waziup/learning-center-content/content/en/solutions/cattle_rustling/guide.md

 #include <TinyGPS++.h>
 #include <SoftwareSerial.h>

-//Declaring pin 10 as recieve and 11 as Transmit static const int RXPin = 10, TXPin = 11;
+//Declaring pin A0 as recieve and A1 as Transmit static const int RXPin = A0, TXPin = A1;

 //Setting GPS communication Speed to default of NEO-M8 board static const uint32_t GPSBaud = 9600;

-//This is the fixed location's GPS Coordinates(this can be the cattle owners land) const double fixedlat = xxxxx; // insert your latitude const double fixedlon = yyyyy; // insert your longitude
+//This is the fixed location's GPS Coordinates(this can be the cattle owners land) const float fixedlat = xxxxx; // insert your latitude const float fixedlon = yyyyy; // insert your longitude

 //Creating GPS Object
 TinyGPSPlus gps;